 - would be eligible for a risk evaluation if sustained.

 router: The DFPS or HHSC staff member identified in each program and district to receive intake reports from Statewide Intake (SWI) staff.
 The router assesses the reports and assigns them to appropriate staff for investigation or other handling.

-sampling concern: A finding documented when, as a result of completing a random-sampling inspection, an inspector finds that an agency foster home or the child-placing agency responsible for the agency foster home is not in compliance with a rule, including a minimum standard, a statute, or a condition of evaluation, probation, or suspension.
+sampling concern: A finding documented as a result of a random-sampling inspection of an agency foster home.
 A sampling concern is not a deficiency.
 See 4430 Random-Sampling Inspections of CPA Foster Homes.

 school-aged children: A child five years old or older who will attend school in August or September of that year.

 security roles: In CLASS, security permissions are grouped into roles based on an employee’s position and job assignment.